ewdhp/molecular_physics/README.md

 ### **Phase 1: Molecular Structure and Bonding**

-**Goal**: Understand how atoms combine to form molecules and the quantum mechanical description of chemical bonds.

 #### 1.1 Review of Atomic Structure

 - **Quantum numbers** (n, l, m_l, m_s)